TheiaSpace/ESATUtil/README.txt

 Read CCSDS space packets from KISS frames coming from a stream.

+# ESAT_CCSDSPacketQueue

+A queue of CCSDS space packets.

 # ESAT_CCSDSPacketToKISSFrameWriter

 Write CCSDS space packets to KISS frames going through a stream.